saintaardvark/landle/README.md

 * Direct fetch/parsing of Github v3 API URLs rather than using something like [Pithub][1]
-* Direct running of git commands rather than using Perl Git module
 * A little too verbose...

 TODO: